WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/zkp-safety.md

 #### Technique 4: Commit a DID to a Link Secret

 A Pedersen Commitment to a link secret can be shared by the owner of a DID at the inception of a relationship.
 This forces the owner of a DID to use the same link secret from that point forward.
 They cannot go out on the black market and acquire credentials at their pleasure to prove whatever they like, because the credentials won’t be bound to the same link secret they already committed to.
-This is another manifestation of the same vulnerability to future context that was discussed in C above.
+This is another manifestation of the same vulnerability to future context that was discussed in Technique 3 above.

 A variation on this technique actually allows the keys for a DID to be provably derived from a link secret, still without disclosing the link secret itself.
 This may further raise the bar for would-be fraudsters, in certain circumstances.